211 Behavioral Health Care Coordination

 How To Access the Provider Portal

-Need an Inpatient Psychiatric or Crisis Bed?
+Need an Inpatient or Psychiatric Bed?

 Maryland's bed board helps discharge planners locate available psychiatric and crisis beds in real-time.
-Find the type of bed you need from the following categories: adult, co-occurring, geriatric, adolescent and child.
 Bed availability is updated three times a day.

 You do not need to refer a patient to the 211 Care Coordination program if a patient is being admitted from the emergency department to an inpatient bed.
 They can be referred after the psychiatric evaluation if more care coordination services are needed like outpatient care, additional inpatient care or community-based behavioral health services.